Izchomatik/RevitPluginKit/RevitPluginKit/articles/installation.md

 * .NET CLI: `dotnet add package RevitPluginKit --version 0.0.2`

-## NuGet package in Visual Studio installation
+## Installing a NuGet package in Visual Studio

 You can install the library using the NuGet package manager in Visual Studio: